Stephen Lake: Ordained ministry

 Lake was ordained at Salisbury Cathedral and served his curacy at Sherborne Abbey.
 In 1992, he became vicar of Branksome St Aldhelm's Church, becoming Assistant Rural Dean of Poole in 1996 and Rural Dean of Poole in 2000.

 In 2001, Lake became Sub-Dean and Canon Residentiary of St Albans Cathedral and was acting Dean between 2003 and 2004.
 From 2003 to 2011, he was a member of the General Synod.

 In 2011, he became Dean of Gloucester; he was instituted at Gloucester Cathedral on 12 June.
 He was a Church Commissioner, acting Chair of the Bishoprics and Cathedrals Committee, and a member of the Church of England Emerging Church Steering Group.
 He was also lead Dean for safeguarding.

 In Gloucester, his particular interests were the delivery of Project Pilgrim, the £10m development project for the Cathedral; and his role as Chair of the Regeneration Advisory Board for the City of Gloucester, which became the City Centre Commission in 2021.

+Episcopal ministry

 In January 2022 it was announced that he had been appointed Bishop of Salisbury, to take office "after Easter" 2022.
 His election was confirmed on 1 April 2022 (at which point he legally became Bishop of Salisbury); he was consecrated as a bishop on 25 April 2022 by Justin Welby, Archbishop of Canterbury, at Southwark Cathedral.

+In April 2026, Lake "stepped back" as Bishop of Salisbury and resigned as a trustee of the Church Commissioners when a financial audit identified "potential financial irregularities in relation to two separate funds".
+Safeguarding complaints, related to his conduct and involving adults, were also made in 2026.